Industry advisory committee

 |Ian Pitcher, Industry Director of Environment, Aecom |

-Ian has spent more than thirty years in corporate governance, strategic and operational planning, project management and design and construction of infrastructure, particularly in the transport sector.
-The first 10 years of his career was spent working for Main Roads Western Australia in both country and metropolitan regions with the following 20 years with his current employer, AECOM Australia.
-Ian’s current role is focused on providing operational leadership to the organisation’s Victoria and Tasmania Region.
+Ian has spent over 30 years in a career spanning corporate governance, strategic and operational planning, project management and design and construction of infrastructure, particularly in the transport sector.
+This work has required an appreciation of wide ranging social, environmental, transport and economic issues.
+The first 10 years of his career was spent working for Main Roads Western Australia in both country and metropolitan regions, with the following 20 years with his current employer, AECOM Australia, working on Melbourne Airport Rail Link feasibility study, and assessments of the transport impact of the Docklands Stadium, City Northern Bypass and Melbourne Commonwealth Games.
+Ian’s role is focussed on providing operational leadership to the organisation’s Victoria and South Australia regions.

 Ian has a degree in Civil Engineering and a Master of Engineering Science in Transport and Traffic Engineering.